swetha-rana/Assignment_3/README.md

 File Name:rnn_seq_to_seq.ipynb
 File Description: This file contains the wandb sweep configuration for RNN based seq2seq model to generate data translations from english to tamil
+By changing sweep config we can select the parameters values to experiment.

 File Name:Best_model_with_attention.ipynb
 File Description: This file contains the best configuration for RNN based seq2seq model to generate data translations from english to tamil